Lifestyle Benefits: The Ultimate Guide

 4. Lifestyle benefits are meant to be used right away, in a positive way.

-New call-to-actionLifestyle benefits, on the other hand, are meant to be enjoyed right away, the more the better.
-That’s because each time a perk is used, that’s a chance to for an employer positively interact with employees, even outside of work hours in a way that furthers – instead of damages – work-life balance.
-Happy employees are at least 12% more productive than their unhappy counterparts.
-And the funny thing about workplace happiness is that it translated into happier home life too for 70% of workers.
-Happiness at home and at work are intrinsically linked so it makes sense that supporting their personal goals will bring benefits back into the office.
+Lifestyle benefits, on the other hand, are meant to be enjoyed right away, the more the better.
+That’s because each time a perk is used, it’s a chance for an employer to positively interact with its workforce, even outside of work hours in a way that furthers – instead of damages – work-life balance.
+Happy workers are at least 12% more productive than their unhappy counterparts.
+The funny thing about workplace happiness is it translates into happier home life for 70% of workers.
+Happiness at home and at work are intrinsically linked so it makes sense that supporting workers’ personal goals will bring benefits back into the office.

 Health & Wellness

-More than half of Americans have a goal to improve their own physical and mental health.
+More than half of Americans have a goal to improve their physical and mental health.
 Many lack the knowledge, resources, time, or motivation to succeed; therefore, lifestyle benefits that fill these gaps are extremely popular.

-treadmillEmployee health has a huge impact on productivity and expenses in the workplace.
+treadmillHealth has a huge impact on productivity and expenses in the workplace.
 Poor choices regarding nutrition, physical activity, smoking, etc., incur $530 billion per year in additional healthcare costs and lost productivity due to absenteeism (missing work) and presenteeism (working at reduced capacity at work).
-And recently, the World Health Organization reported a 25% increase in reported anxiety and depression AND people are having a harder time finding access to professional mental health resources.
+The World Health Organization reported a 25% increase in reported anxiety and depression post-pandemic AND at the same time, people are having a harder time finding access to professional mental health resources.

 We can conclude that aiding your workforce in meeting their health and wellness goals is in your own best interest.